European University Sports Association: Sport events

-EUSA is the licence-holder and coordinator of European Universities Championships, European Universities Games, and EUSA Cups.
-EUSA may also award the title of EUSA Patronage to university sport events in Europe.
+EUSA is the licence-holder and coordinator of the European Universities Games, European Universities Championships, and European Students Run.
+EUSA may also award the title of EUSA Patronage to other university sport events in Europe.

 There are currently 23 sports on the programme of European Universities Championships, including individual and team sports: badminton, basketball, basketball 3x3, beach volleyball, beach handball, bridge, chess, football, futsal, golf, handball, judo, karate, kickboxing, muaythai, orienteering, rowing, rugby sevens, sport climbing, table tennis, taekwondo, tennis, volleyball and water polo.

-European Universities Games (EUG) is a multi-sport event, encompassing 10 sports – 8 compulsory sports: basketball, football, futsal, handball, volleyball, badminton, tennis, table tennis and two optional sports (out of 4): beach volleyball, golf, rowing or rugby sevens.
+European Universities Games (EUG) is a multi-sport event, encompassing minimum 10 sports – 8 compulsory sports: basketball, football, futsal, handball, volleyball, badminton, tennis, table tennis and at least two optional sports.

-The first edition of the EUG was held in Cordoba, Spain between July 13 and 24, 2012.
+The first edition of the EUG was held in Cordoba, Spain between 13 and 24 July 2012.

-The second edition of the EUG was held between July 24 and August 8, 2014 in Rotterdam, Netherlands.
+The second edition of the EUG was held between 24 July and 8 August 2014 in Rotterdam, Netherlands.
 The third edition was held in 2016 in Zagreb and Rijeka, Croatia.
 The fourth edition of the EUG was held in 2018 in Coimbra, Portugal.

-The title of EUSA Cup is awarded to those sport events that are yet to be considered to be put on the list of European Universities Championships.
+In the past, the title of EUSA Cup could be awarded to those sport events that were yet to be considered to be put on the list of European Universities Championships.
 EUSA also grants its patronage to already established university sport events in Europe, helping to promote them through its networks.

 Educational programme

 Apart from the sports programme and activities, EUSA also supports and encourages educational activities in the field of student sport.
-These are mainly realised by the three events organised by EUSA: EUSA Seminars, EUSA Symposiums and EUSA Conventions.
+These are mainly realised by educational events organised by EUSA: EUSA Conferences, EUSA Forums, EUSA Seminars, EUSA Symposiums and EUSA Conventions.

 EUSA Seminars are organised biannually, and usually accompany the General Assemblies and focus on subjects which are of interest for the member organisations.
-EUSA Symposiums are also organised biannually, and focus in active inclusion of students and cooperation with the universities.
-EUSA Conventions are organised annually as a training programme for the organisers of the European Universities Championships and European Universities Games.
+EUSA Conferences are also organised biannually, and focus in active inclusion of students and cooperation with the universities.
+EUSA Conventions are organised annually mainly as a training programme for the organisers of the European Universities Championships and European Universities Games.
+EUSA Forums accompany larger EUSA sports events, supporting the educational aspects of such events.